How much does a new gas furnace cost?

 |Standard efficiency||80% – 89%||$600 – $1,900||$2,000 – $5,200|

 |High-efficiency||90% – 99%||$900 – $3,300||$3,300 – $6,900|

-A high-efficiency gas furnace is worth the cost for the extra benefits of:
+A high-efficiency gas furnace is worth the cost for these extra benefits:

-- Secondary heat exchanger to prevent heat loss through vents
+A secondary heat exchanger costs $1,000 to $2,000 to prevent heat loss through vents

-- High-efficiency furnaces have an AFUE in the 90's, while furnaces in the 80's are standard-efficiency.
+High-efficiency furnaces have an AFUE in the 90's.
+Furnaces in the 80's are standard-efficiency.

 Cost factors to replace a gas furnace

 The cost to replace a gas furnace depends on the unit’s efficiency and size in BTUs, ductwork modifications, labor, permits, and installation complexity.

 |Cleaning ducts||$300 – $700|

 |Home energy audit||$200 – $500|